-Senegal v Equatorial Guinea
+Senegal move into Afcon semi-finals

 Post update

+Attempt missed.
+Ismaïla Sarr (Senegal) right footed shot from outside the box is just a bit too high.
+Assisted by Abdou Diallo.

+Attempt saved.
+Pedro Oba (Equatorial Guinea) right footed shot from the centre of the box is saved in the centre of the goal.

 Attempt blocked.
-Pablo Ganet (Equatorial Guinea) right footed shot from outside the box is blocked.
+Santiago Eneme (Equatorial Guinea) right footed shot from the centre of the box is blocked.
+Assisted by Rubén Belima with a cross.

 Post update